TheSteggPNW/whisperGui/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](../LICENSE) file for details.
+This project is licensed under CC BY-NC 4.0 - see https://github.com/TheSteggPNW/whisperGui/LICENSE

-Copyright © 2025 Brian Steggeman
+WhisperGUI © 2025 by Brian Steggeman is licensed under CC BY-NC 4.0